srimuthurajesh/Tech-Notes/Java/Language/01_java_core.md

 - Write Once, Run Anywhere
 - lot of oppurtunities, already lot of projects using java

-1. Class Loader Subsystem
-Definition: Responsible for loading class files into memory.
-Functionality:
-Loading: Loads classes from different sources (e.g., local file system, network).
-Linking: Validates, prepares (allocates memory for static variables), and resolves class references.
-Initialization: Initializes class variables and static blocks.
-2. Runtime Data Areas
-The JVM divides memory into several runtime data areas:

-Method Area:

-Stores class structures, including metadata, constant pool, and static variables.
-Shared among all threads.
-Heap Area:

-The runtime data area used for dynamic memory allocation.
-Objects and their instance variables are stored here.
-Garbage collection occurs in this area.
-Java Stack:

-Each thread has its own stack, which stores frames.
-Each frame contains local variables, operand stack, and a reference to the runtime constant pool of the class of the current method.
-The stack follows a Last In, First Out (LIFO) structure.
-PC (Program Counter) Register:

-Each thread has its own PC register, which holds the address of the currently executing instruction.
-Helps in branching and returning from method calls.
-Native Method Stack:

-Similar to the Java stack, but it is used for native methods written in languages like C or C++.
-3. Execution Engine
-The execution engine is responsible for executing the bytecode instructions:

-Interpreter:

-Reads and executes bytecode instructions line by line.
-Suitable for quick execution, but slower for repetitive tasks.
-Just-In-Time (JIT) Compiler:

-Compiles bytecode into native machine code at runtime.
-Improves performance by translating frequently executed methods into native code.
-Garbage Collector:

-Manages memory by automatically reclaiming memory from objects that are no longer referenced.
-Helps in efficient memory management and prevents memory leaks.
-4. Native Interface
-Java Native Interface (JNI):
-Allows Java code to interact with applications and libraries written in other languages like C and C++.
-Enables the use of platform-specific features and optimizations.
-5. Java Native Method Libraries
-Definition: Libraries that contain native methods, enabling the JVM to interact with the underlying operating system.
-Functionality: Provides a way for Java programs to call native code libraries for performance-critical operations.

 **Other lang** : Code -> Compiler -> Machine code
 **Java lang** : Code -> Compiler -> Interpreter(JVM) -> Machine code